 Insurance contract services are the services provided by an entity comprising the coverage for insured events, the investment-return service to the policyholder of the insurance contracts without direct participation features, and the investment-related service as management of underlying items on behalf of the policyholder of the insurance contracts with direct participation features.
-When an entity separates distinct goods or services other than insurance contract services, it shall not consider activities that an entity must undertake to fulfil a contract unless the entity transfers a good or service other than an insurance contract service service other than an insurance contract service promised to a policyholder is distinct if the policyholder can benefit from the good or service either on its own or together with other resources readily available to the policyholder.
-A good or insurance service other than an insurance contract service is not distinct if both the following conditions are met: the cash flows and risks associated with the good or service with the contract and the entity provides a significant service in integrating the good or service with the insurance components in the contract and the entity provides a significant service in integrating the good or service with the insurance components.
+When an entity separates distinct goods or services other than insurance contract services, it shall not consider activities that an entity must undertake to fulfil a contract unless the entity transfers a good or service other than insurance contract services to the policyholder as those activities occur.
+A good or service other than an insurance contract service promised to a policyholder is distinct if the policyholder can benefit from the good or service either on its own or together with other resources readily available to the policyholder.
+A good or insurance service other than an insurance contract service is not distinct if both the following conditions are met: the cash flows and risks associated with the good or service are highly interrelated with the cash flows and risks associated with the insurance components in the contract and the entity provides a significant service in integrating the good or service with the insurance components.